UPDATE, June 7.

 We offer two alternatives for you to do your audition.
 We are opening another group of audition appointments for Monday, June 13, between 6:30 and 8:00 PM.
 These are now available on our Sign Up website.

 You can also submit a video audition if this works better.
 Click here for instructions for how we'd like to receive a video audition.

 Auditions for 2022 Bright Star will be held June 6 and 7, starting at 7:00 PM, at the Woodside Village Church, 3154 Woodside Road, in Woodside.
 There is lots of parking in the elementary school lot, across the street.

-Auditioning for Woodside Community Theatre is easy and relatively painless.
+Auditioning for Woodside Musical Theatre is easy and relatively painless.
 Bring three copies of your resume and headshot, if you have them.
 Please get to the audition site a few minutes before your appointment to fill out the paperwork.
 Bring your calendar so you can add your potential conflicts during August - November to our audition form.

 If all of our appointments are taken don't despair!
 Check back in a day or so -- we may open up more appointments.
 Regardless, we will make every effort to accommodate everyone who comes to audition, appointment or not.
 If you don't have an appointment, you may have to wait a bit.